 (Note: Normally when my mom and I use the half double crochet stitch we like to start by going into the third chain from the hook and chaining 2 at the end of each row, but because this yarn is so pliable, I decided to start in the second chain from the hook and only chain 1 at the end of each row.
 If you’d rather start in the third chain and chain 2 at the end of each row, that is perfectly fine, just be sure to add an extra chain to your base chain so that you will have enough stitches to evenly line up your bobbles.)

-ROW 1: In the second chain from the hook, work a half double crochet (HDC).
-Work a HDC in each chain to the end.
-Then chain one and turn.
+Row 1: Starting in the second chain from the hook, work 1 HDC in each chain.
+CH 1 and turn.

-ROW 2-5: Work 4 rows of HDC, working in between the posts of the stitches of the row below (see video demonstration above).
-Chain one and turn at the end of each row.
+Rows 2 – 5: Work 4 rows of WHDC, working in between the posts of the stitches of the row below.
+CH 1 and turn at the end of each row.
 When you reach the end of the 5th row, pull through with White on the last stitch and cut the Smokey Violet, leaving a tail long enough to weave in later.
 (There should be three loops on your hook when you pull through with White.)
-Chain one and turn.
+CH 1 and turn.

-Work 6 more HDCs, then another bobble.
-Continue the pattern of 6 HDCs, one bobble until you reach the end of the row, ending with 6 HDCs.
+Row 6: Work 1 WHDC in each of the first 6 spaces, then work 1 DC4TOG Bobble in the next space.
+(Continue inserting your hook in between the posts, just like the WHDCs.)
+Work 6 more WHDCs, then another bobble.
+Continue the pattern of 6 WHDCs, one bobble until you reach the end of the row, ending with 6 WHDCs.
 On the last stitch, pull through with Smokey Violet and cut the White, leaving a tail long enough to weave in later.
-Chain one and turn.
+CH 1 and turn.

-ROW 7-11: Work 5 rows of HDC in Smokey Violet (working in between the posts), chaining one and turning at the end of each row.
+Rows 7 – 11: Work 5 rows of WHDC in Smokey Violet, chaining 1 and turning at the end of each row.
 When you reach the end of the 11th row, pull through with White.

 When the blanket is finished, weave all the ends in with a tapestry needle.

-ROW 3-4: When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, until you have four rows total.
+Rounds 3 – 4: When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, making sure your post DCs are popping out in the same direction as the previous round, until you have four rows total.
 (Or you can go around as many times as you’d like to get your desired border height – I made it around four times before I ran out of yarn.)
 When you reach the corner you started with, slip stitch into the corner and tie off.